Amid Protest and Pandemic, Urban Parks Show Their Worth

 “It’s really quite challenging now,” says McCabe.
 “Many amenities, especially the ones that have been invested in heavily in recent years, have closed due to concerns over close contact, while parks have needed to quickly adapt to provide enough access to walk and bike on trails and open fields, which often get crowded.

 Hussain says many park departments are cutting costs by engaging citizens to help; Rochester, New York, has instituted a pack-in pack-out trash policy, similar to what’s seen at national parks.
-There’s also a legislative push in Congress to get the Great American Outdoors Act, a $900 million bill that would address the maintenance backlog for the nation’s parks, including local ones, into upcoming recovery legislation.
+There’s also a legislative push in Congress to get the Great American Outdoors Act, which would add $900 million annually to the Land and Water Conservation Fund and help address the maintenance backlog for the nation’s parks.*

 Still other park advocates and staff see this moment of crisis as the right time to make the case for parks as key parts of larger economic recovery, and community investment plans, especially commercial corridors hard hit by both the pandemic and damage during ongoing protests.
 It’s not just savvy political thinking, but a smart way to integrate smaller, community-focused green space in neighborhood-level development.

-Note: *CORRECTION: An earlier version of this story did not accurately describe this legislation.